AFCA has multiple projects underway to enhance our dispute resolution service and improve the experience for members and complainants.

 - Increase AFCA’s ability to manage unreasonable or inappropriate conduct within the scheme from complainants and paid representatives

-- Deal with complaints where an appropriate offer of settlement has been made or where issues in dispute have been previously settled
+- Deal with complaints where an appropriate settlement has been made or where issues in dispute have been previously settled

-- Provide further guidance and clarity on the exclusion of complaints lodged by professional or sophisticated investors unless exceptions apply
+- Provide further guidance and clarity on the exclusion of complaints lodged by professionals or sophisticated investors unless exceptions apply

 - Enhance the visibility, accessibility and performance of the Forward-Looking Review Mechanism

-- Make minor changes to definitions and language to update certain areas of the Rules arising from legislative change, to give greater clarity and transparency of the scheme’s operation overall, and
+- Make minor changes to definitions and language to update certain areas of the Rules arising from legislative change, which will give greater clarity and transparency of the scheme’s operation overall, and

 - Make minor changes to clarify reporting and transparency obligations.